demystifying-dev/gatsby-new-hello-world-material-ui/README.md

 ### Hello world Material UI example we created with Gatsby Hello world

+**DEPRECATED Material 3.9.x** Different approach is required for Material 4.x

 You can just simply run this by doing the following:

 * npm install